Using Lambda's Managed Kubernetes#

 This guide walks you through getting started with Lambda's Managed Kubernetes (MK8s) on a 1-Click Cluster (1CC).

-MK8s provides a Kubernetes environment with GPU support, InfiniBand (RDMA), and shared persistent storage across all nodes in a 1CC.
+MK8s provides a Kubernetes environment with GPU and InfiniBand (RDMA) support, and shared persistent storage across all nodes in a 1CC.
 Clusters are preconfigured so you can deploy workloads without additional setup.

 kubectl